TrySita/AutoDocs/README.md

 # AutoDocs, by [Sita](https://trysita.com)

-Automate documentation for any repo: we traverse your codebase, parse the AST, build a dependency graph, and walk that graph to generate accurate, high‑signal docs.
-A built‑in MCP server lets coding agents deep‑search your code via HTTP.
+Automate documentation for any repo: we traverse your codebase, parse the AST, build a dependency graph, and walk that graph to generate accurate, high-signal docs.
+A built-in MCP server lets coding agents deep-search your code via HTTP.

 (Interested in our hosted or enterprise offerings?
 Join the waitlist at https://trysita.com)

 ## What This Repo Does

-- Parses your repository using [tree‑sitter](https://github.com/tree-sitter/tree-sitter) (AST parsing) and SCIP (symbol resolution).
+- Parses your repository using [tree-sitter](https://github.com/tree-sitter/tree-sitter) (AST parsing) and SCIP (symbol resolution).
 - Constructs a code dependency graph (files, definitions, calls, imports) and topologically sorts the dependency order.
-- Traverses that graph to create repository‑wide, dependency‑aware documentation and summaries.
+- Traverses that graph to create repository-wide, dependency-aware documentation and summaries.
 - Exposes a FastAPI backend for ingestion/search and a Next.js web UI for chat and exploration.
-- Provides an MCP server at so agentic tools can query your repo with deep search.
+- Provides an MCP server so agentic tools can query your repo with deep search.

 ---